tfukui95/tor-experiment/README.md

 the main goal that people wish to achieve from using Tor.

 How does using Tor differ from using a Virtual Private Network (VPN)?
-VPNs have a vulnerability where an adversary can observe the information that is being communicated to the VPN, and it is also easy to associate the users and affiliations with a VPN [2].
+VPNs have vulnerability where an adversary can observe the information that is being communicated to the VPN, and it is also easy to associate the users and affiliations with a VPN [2].
 For example, a school's VPN tells us that the users of that VPN are only students or professors of that school, which narrows down the pool of users incredibly.
 Compared to a VPN, the Tor network has a wide variety of users on the same network.
-This variety is what is key to the anonymity that is provided by onion routing.
-For example, using a cloaking software exclusively by the US Navy would conversely decloak the people, because an attacker watching the Tor network would know that anything that goes in or out of the network would be by the US Navy.
+This variety is what is essential to the anonymity that is provided by onion routing.
+For example, using cloaking software exclusively by the US Navy would conversely decloak the people, because an attacker watching the Tor network would know that anything that goes in or out of the network would be by the US Navy.
 The US Navy required as diverse of a community of people as possible to use Tor